ABH Site Index

-Ponce de Leon had been to Puerto Rico before on the second voyage of Christopher Columbus.
+Ponce de Leon had been to Puerto Rico before on the second voyage of Christopher Columbus in 1493.
 He'd been one of two hundred volunteers to anchor at the island, known by the natives as Borinquen, but spent much of his next years with the colonial governor of Hispaniola (Haiti), Nicolas de Ovando.
 Given a land grant and named provincial governor of a portion after assisting Ovando in subjugating the natives there, he learned of riches in Puerto Rico and was granted permission to explore it.

 In 1508, Ponce de Leon made his second expedition to the island the Spanish called San Juan Bautista, the first official expedition granted by King Ferdinand II.
 Some accounts note an initial unofficial expedition in 1506.
 With fifty men, he left Hispaniola on July 12, 1508 and anchored in San Juan Bay.
 Two miles inland, he chose the site for a settlement.
 Caparra was founded on August 8, 1508 with a fortified house and storehouse, becoming the home base for his exploration of the island for gold.